-An election sign is a temporary sign which encourages persons to vote for a candidate, political party, referenda or matter relating to [...]
+An election sign is a temporary sign which encourages persons to vote for a candidate, [...]

 article